valgidzi/radio-lovelace/README.md

 **Questions:**
 - How will you keep track of the order of songs?
 Where will this state live?
+- Will you need to switch a functional component to a classical component?
 - Do you need to lift any existing state?
 What will happen to the code to manage this state?
+- If you do lift state, can you convert the child component back to a functional component?
 - Is the component that maintains the state the same as the component where the event occurs?
 If not, how will you communicate between components?
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.